coutinhomarco/text-summarizer-gpt/README.md

    Create a `.env

 .local` file in the `client` directory and fill in the necessary environment variables.
-You can use the provided `.env.example` as a reference.
+You can use the provided `.env.dev` as a reference.

 ### Configuration